danqingpan/Kaggle/README.md

 b.
 When predicting a observation, XGBoost decide its score by each tree and add them together.
 c.
 The final score is the prediction.
 **Light GBM** is a gradient boost framework that uses tree based learning algorithms.
 Compared with other tree ensembles, light GBM uses leaf-wise growing method.
 It choose the leaf with max delta loss to grow.
+Light GBM is much faster compared with XGBoost while these two models have similar performance.
+In this contest, to fit 16 GB memory limit, many contestants choose to use light GBM as main classifier.